jareklupinski/mountBot/README.md

 [![Watch the video](https://img.youtube.com/vi/gBcr2lD8utM/maxresdefault.jpg)]([https://www.youtube.com/watch?v=gBcr2lD8utM](https://www.youtube.com/watch?v=gBcr2lD8utM))

-**WelcomeBot** is a quick WebSockets/React demonstration that welcomes a user after they provide their email address one time.
+**welcome-bot** is a quick WebSockets/React demonstration that welcomes a user after they provide their email address one time.
 Every message also increments a counter in the chat box.

 A new 'user' is created every time the app connects to a websocket server.